Solving Core Bug Issues on Unsupported RightAngle Versions

 Outside RightAngle Resolutions

 There are more options than what I’ve highlighted, but most of the time you can solve your problems with those above.
 There are obviously other areas which can be a little stickier, such as database performance and .NET performance.
-In many of those cases, we may have to deploy any of the above solutions with additional options such as hygiene techniques, custom indexes, and, depending on your support status with the vendor, even custom SQL resolutions.
+In many of those cases, we may have to deploy any of the above solutions with additional options such as hygiene techniques, custom indexes, and even custom SQL resolutions.

 The bottom line is it is possible to have a healthy and stable RightAngle environment while on an “unsupported version.”
 The product offers you the ability to interact, interject, and interface with it in manners which provide all the necessary access to fix every core issue we’ve seen.
-Some are large efforts—maybe so large they end up failing to justify the cost to resolve.
-But still yet, the option to fix it for good is available.
+Some are large efforts, but still yet, the option to fix it for good is available.

 Triarc Can Help

-The next time you find yourself staring at an immediate canned response stating you are on an unsupported version and your bug won’t get fixed, don’t fret!
+The next time you find yourself staring at a response stating you are on an "unsupported" version and your bug won’t get fixed, don’t fret!
 You have options.
 Explore those above with your internal development team, or better yet, just call us!
 We’re prepared to guide you through each of these challenging issues and provide resolutions which are non-user dependent and built for the future.

 If you’re in need of RightAngle support from a team of people who are both experts in their field and passionate about their work and the customers they serve, then give us a call.
 We can help to resolve your challenges and help you love RightAngle again!